Thyrotoxic myopathy: Chronic TM

 Symptoms of chronic TM arise slowly.
 Patients usually cite decreased exercise tolerance, increased fatigue, and difficulty completing certain tasks after six months of onset.
 If chronic TM goes untreated worse symptoms may develop including difficulty swallowing and respiratory distress.
 These occurrences are rare since diagnosis of chronic TM usually occurs during the early stages of onset, before these symptoms develop.

 Acute TM

 Acute TM is rarer than chronic TM and symptoms appear within days of onset.
 Acute TM degrades muscle fibers rapidly.
 Due to the rapid degradation of muscle fibers patients usually cite severe muscle cramps and muscle pain.
 Some acute TM patients may present symptoms of blurred vision and bulging eyes due to eye muscle degradation and inflammation, but documented cases are rare.
 Acute TM patients usually have very weak respiratory muscles and often severe respiratory failure occurs.

 Cause

-TM is directly related to thyroxine toxicity.
-It is believed this disorder is a direct result of hyperthyroidism, specifically hyperthyroidism caused by Graves' disease or a multinodular goiter.
-Both cause the thyroid gland to overproduce thyroxine.
-A multinodular goiter is a condition where the thyroid develops nodules.
-Overproduction of thyroxine is due to the enlargement of the thyroid gland.
-Graves' disease is an autoimmune condition where the immune system chronically stimulates the TSH receptor in the thyroid and induces overproduction of the thyroxine hormone.
+Various authors have suggested that thyrotoxic myopathy is a result of the weight loss and generalized asthenia associated with hyperthyroidism.
+Muscle involvement has been reported to occur in about 80% of thyrotoxic patients (see section #Epidemiology), and the most common causes of hyperthyroidism are Graves’ disease, toxic multinodular goiter, and autonomously functioning thyroid adenoma.